nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Command list

-All commands are ordered in a sequential manner.
+All commands are ordered sequentially.
 Do give them a try!

 * **`list`** : List out tasks